Liverpool clinches league title, ends 30-year drought

 Liverpool was even in a fight for financial survival in 2010 when the American ownership of Tom Hicks and George Gillett Jr. plunged the club into heavy debt.

-The club was rescued — via High Court action — by new American investors from the Fenway Sports Group led by John Henry, who added Liverpool to an investment portfolio that included the MLB’s Boston Red Sox.
+The club was rescued — via High Court action — by new American investors from the Fenway Sports Group led by Henry, who added Liverpool to an investment portfolio that included the MLB’s Boston Red Sox.

 It has been on a steady rebuilding path since.